kevmcgowan/Bootstrap-Portfolio/README.md

 ![Screenshot](Images/Screenshot-of-webpage.png?raw=true "Screenshot")

-Please click the link below to view the repository containg the code used to create the portfolio.
+Please click the link below to view the repository containing the code used to create the portfolio.

 https://github.com/kevmcgowan/Bootstrap-Portfolio